scottish-government-design-system/designsystem.gov.scot/components/tabs/index.md

 noindex: true

 ---
-Our tabs component is an 'experimental' component.
+<div class="ds_inset-text"><div class="ds_inset-text__text">Our tabs component is an experimental component.
 We currently only use tabs on one page of mygov.scot.
-We would like to do more research on using this component before we develop it further.
+We would like to do more research on using this component before we develop it further.</div></div>

 ## About this component